In this post, which will be updated regularly, we take a closer look at the latest rumors surrounding Google’s upcoming Pixel 2 series.

 Google Pixel 2: Specs

-What’s interesting is that the Pixel 2 is said to feature two front-facing stereo speakers, which is more than a welcome addition.
-Unfortunately, it will come at the expense of the 3.5 mm headphone jack.
+Other rumors claim that the Pixel 2 might feature two front-facing stereo speakers, although it will come at the expense of the 3.5 mm headphone jack.
 This means you’ll have to plug in your headphones with the help of an adapter that will likely come included in the box.
-Just keep in mind that this hasn’t been confirmed yet and it’s quite possible that the rumor is false.
-Especially when considering that Google actually took a shot at Apple for the iPhone 7’s lack of the headphone jack in last year’s Pixel commercial.

 The Pixel XL 2 is also rumored to be water and dust resistant.
 It is expected to be either IP67 or IP68 rated, meaning it will survive being submerged in 1 to 1.5 meters of water for a period of 30 minutes.
 As a refresher, the current Pixel generation is only IP53 rated, which basically means it won’t die on you if it’s sprayed with water here and there, but definitely isn’t suitable for anything more than that.

-The larger of the two devices, the Pixel XL 2, will be similar to its smaller brother in a lot of ways.
-It will be powered by the Snapdragon 835 chipset, have 4 GB of RAM, and sport the same camera.
-It will also be waterproof, but it won’t have two speakers on the front due of a different design — more on that later.
-Rumors claim that it will have 128 GB of storage, but just like with the Pixel 2, we’ll probably see at least one more additional storage option.
+The smartphone will be similar to its smaller brother in a lot of ways.
+It will be powered by the Snapdragon 835 or 836 chipset, have 4 GB of RAM, sport the same camera, and ship with Android Oreo on board.
+Rumors claim that it will have 128 GB of storage, but we’ll probably see at least one more additional storage option.

 The biggest difference between the two Pixel devices will obviously be the screen size.
-The Pixel XL 2 is expected to sport a 5.99-inch QHD display, pushing the device into the phablet territory.
+The Pixel XL 2 is expected to sport a 6-inch QHD AMOLED display with 18:9 aspect ratio, pushing the device into the phablet territory.
 For comparison, the display found on its predecessor measures 5.5-inches.